jgoakley/hassio-addons/README.md

 ### Issues with Weather Station USB Randomly Disconnecting

-With KVM on Ubuntu I had an issue where every couple weeks or so the Weather Station USB device would no longer show up.
+With KVM on Ubuntu I had an issue where every couple weeks or so KVM would stop passing the Weather Station USB device through to the VM.
 I couldn't figure out why it was happening so I added some automation to reattach the USB device when it disconnects.

 #### Binary Sensor - Weather Station Connected (in Configuration.yaml)
 ```